-Every school has a Governing Body which could consist of between 9 and 20 people depending on the size of the school.
+Our school has a Local Governing Body which could consist of between 9 and 20 people.

 •The Headteacher can choose whether or not to be a governor at their school.